brick/ftp/README.md

     $client->connect($host, $port, $ssl, $timeout);
     $client->login($username, $password);

-    // You usually want to set passive mode (PASV) on,
-    // if you're behind a NAT or firewall; see below for an explanation
+    // You usually want to set passive mode (PASV) on; see below for an explanation
     $client->setPassive(true);
 } catch (FtpException $e) {
     // An error occurred!